Abdullah-ece/Home-Security-Systems/Readme.md

 **Features**

 Extracting the eigenfaces: One of the major issues with image recognition is the sheer number of features that we need to deal with.
 A simple way to get around this can be Principal Component Analysis (PCA) which reformulates new features from the old to maximise the explained variance in the data.
-These new compressed features are now referred to as "eigenfaces".
+These new compressed features derived from human faces are now referred to as "eigenfaces".

 ***Potential vulnerabilities***